JacquesLucke/animation_nodes_manual/docs/dev_guide/tutorials/new_socket.rst

     *sockets* folder but it can be anywhere.
 The file name should be the data type in lower case with underscores.

-2. Insert the **template** below.
+2. Insert the **template**.
 This is the bare minimum of what is needed in for each socket.
 Here is an overview over the class properties of sockets:

         - ``bl_idname``